sandhyav201/staff-qe-assessment/README.md

 Run in interactive UI mode:
 npx playwright test --ui

-🌎 Running in Different Environments
+# 🌎 Running in Different Environments

-Configurations are managed via .env files in /utils.
-Example .env.local:
+Configurations are managed via .env files in /utils. eg: .env.local:

   This test suite can be executed on different test environments, ci,dev,local, staging and prod.
   .env files are created under /utils folder to manage configuration for different environments.